RevenueCat/purchases-capacitor/README.md

 logOut() => Promise<{ purchaserInfo: PurchaserInfo; }>
 ```

-Logs out the Purchases client clearing the saved appUserID.
+Logs out the  client clearing the saved appUserID.
 This will generate a random user id and save it in the cache.
-If the current user is already anonymous, this will produce a PurchasesError.
+If the current user is already anonymous, this will produce a Error.

 **Returns:** <code>Promise&lt;{ purchaserInfo: <a href="#purchaserinfo">PurchaserInfo</a>; }&gt;</code>